-In 2020, the biotechnology revolution took place before our very eyes.
-According to the MDI report, 45% of global health issues can be addressed with the use of scientific solutions.
-These solutions have a huge impact on the economy, which we were able to observe during vaccine-related studies and work carried out in 2020.
+In 2020, following the outbreak of the COVID-19 pandemic, the biotechnology revolution took place before our very eyes.
+According to the MDI report, 45% of global health issues can be addressed by means of scientific solutions.
+These solutions have a huge impact on the economy, which we were able to observe during vaccine-related studies carried out in 2020.

 Main trends in BioTech

 The AI market in biopharma is developing at a rapid pace and is expected to grow to $3.88 billion by 2025.
 A number of new startups are taking advantage of technologies such as automation, Machine Learning and AI to conduct advanced analytics in drug discovery and drug development.
 ML can be used to extract useful insights from unstructured clinical data (as in the case of the startup Flatiron Health, which used this approach to expedite cancer research.
 In 2018, the startup was acquired by Roche for $1.9 billion).

 Digitized supply chains use the potential of Industry 4.0, like IIoT, IoT, cloud and analytics, which accelerates agility and leads to improved planning and better order management.